 Tech Nonprofit: tech startups that build original software or hardware with the primary goal of scaling social impact instead of increasing financial profits.

-Fast Forward’s flagship Accelerator program works to connect tech nonprofits with seed funding, mentors, peer communities and fundraising opportunities.
+The flagship Accelerator program works to connect tech nonprofits with seed funding, mentors, peer communities and fundraising opportunities.
+Through the Accelerator, Fast Forward has helped 50 tech nonprofits scale, impacting 63M lives and raising $157 in follow-on funding.

-- Three demo days, where they have the opportunity to pitch 600+ philanthropists
+- Demo Days, where they had the opportunity to pitch to 600+ philanthropists

-- Mentorship from 100+ advisors in the tech and social sectors
+- Mentorship form 100+ advisors from the tech and social sectors

 - $25,000 in unrestricted funding